Yedomon/R/README.md

 - #### very nice youtube channel from Dr Yury Zablotski for data exploration, cleaning and so on.
-Very nice tutorial for [dlookr](https://youtu.be/M7eNYbd4n1Y)
+Very nice tutorial for [dlookr](https://youtu.be/M7eNYbd4n1Y) | [the blog](https://yuzar-blog.netlify.app/posts/2021-01-30-r-package-reviews-dlookr-diagnose-explore-and-transform-your-data/)